toptensoftware/JsonKit/readme.md

 * Support for dynamic Expando (read) and anonymous types (write)
 * Choose from good performance + portable (System.Reflection), or high performance + less portable (using System.Reflection.Emit)
 * Custom formatting and parsing of any type
-* Support for serialization of abstract/virtual types
+* Support for serialization of polymorphic types
+* Utilities for cloning and reparsing objects into different types
+* Bonus IDictionary<string,object> extensions simplifies working with weakly typed JSON data.
 * Directly reads from TextReader and writes to TextWriter and any underlying stream
 * Simple set of custom attributes to control serialization
 * Optional non-strict parsing allows comments, non-quoted dictionary keys, trailing commas and hex literals (great for config files)